temenos-quantum/fabric-java-sample/README.md

 ```
 Done!
-Now import FabricJavaSample.zip into Fabric.
+Now import HelloWorld.zip into Fabric.
 ```

-As the message states, you can now import `FabricJavaSample.zip` into the Fabric Console.
+As the message states, you can now import `HelloWorld.zip` into the Fabric Console.
 Either manually through the UI, or by using the Fabric CLI.

 ## Implementation Notes